Holly Willoughby: Personal life

-On 4 August 2007, Willoughby married Dan Baldwin, co-founder of Hungry Bear Media and a former producer on Ministry of Mayhem and later executive producer on Celebrity Juice.
+On 4 August 2007, Willoughby married Daniel "Dan" Baldwin in Amberley, West Sussex, who is co-founder of Hungry Bear Media and a former producer on Ministry of Mayhem and later executive producer on Celebrity Juice.
 They live in Barnes, London and have two sons and a daughter.
-Their first child was born on 11 May 2009, their second was born on 14 April 2011, and their third was born on 29 September 2014.
+Their first child, a son, was born on 11 May 2009, their second, a daughter, was born on 14 April 2011, and their third, a son, was born on 29 September 2014.

 In 2008, Willoughby became a patron of the charity Together for Short Lives.